gabrieldeavila/react-trigger-state/README.md

 And you can use it like a normal state.

+Didn't get it?
+Ok, try these CodeSandbox examples:

+<p><a href="https://codesandbox.io/s/usetriggerstate-example-js-z3dzlu?file=/src/App.js" target="_blank">For JS lovers 🥰</a></p>

+<p><a href="https://codesandbox.io/s/usetriggerstate-basic-example-9ukf2s?file=/src/App.tsx" target="_blank">For TS lovers 🤗</a></p>

 ## :crystal_ball: useTriggerFunction and useGetFunction
+It makes it possible to create functions that can be called from anywhere in the application.

 First you need to create a function